Freelancer-Protocol/docs/hiring2.md

 Remember you're never commited to more than the current milestone amount.

-**If you're unhappy with a deliverable, we strongly encourage the _report this deliverable_ option, and we'll look into it.**
+**If you're unhappy with a deliverable, we strongly encourage you user the _report this deliverable_ option, and we'll look into it.**

-Note we can only investigate if the deliverable was accurately described to start with, so:
+Note we can only investigate if the deliverable was accurately described to start with, so please:

 ⚠️ Only accept milestones that accurately describe what the deliverable should be, through the description and attachements.